All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Some buyers need reminding who employed the real estate agent - that they were employed by the seller to act foremost in their interests.
 That's not a criticism - just a fact.

-Unless you are already familiar with laws and procedures in South Australia, some careful homework is advisable - these links are a start:
+Unless you are already familiar with laws and procedures in South Australia, some careful homework is advisable - these links to outside sites are a start:

 David is an Adelaide-based building professional who has spent the past 35 years in building-related activities right here in Adelaide.